 In the world of human rights advocacy, campaigning and policy, Danni is a force of nature.

-Because of Danni’s high-profile presence as a trans rights activists, she is also no stranger to hate mail, death threats, and even in-person violence.
+Because of Danni’s high-profile presence as a trans rights activist, she is also no stranger to hate mail, death threats, and even in-person violence.
 In May and June of this year, Danni began receiving targeted anonymous email death threats through the website Guerilla Mail.
 These threats included photos and very detailed personal information – information that could only have been obtained through stalking – and the threats were directed not only at Danni, but also towards her loved ones.
 Danni reported these threats to the Seattle Police Department, only to be told that they were “too backed up” to help her.
 The FBI and the police recommended that Danni either hire a private security firm or purchase a gun and learn how to use it.

 Soon after – the day before Trans Pride – Danni was run off the road by three young white men with buzzcuts in a green Ford pickup truck with Oregon plates.
 These men allegedly shouted anti-trans, anti-queer, and anti-Jew slurs at her, and are believed to be part of a local fascist/white supremacist group known as “The Proud Boys”.
 Danni has reported witnessing a gun on a gun rack in the back of the vehicle and believes that the only reason she was not harmed further was by the grace of other intervening drivers.
 Because of this dramatic increase in threat to her personal safety and that of her loved ones, Danni made the decision to leave the country and take shelter in Sweden, where she has dear friends and family.